 KIRSTY SINCLAIR DOOTSON*

-I received my PhD in History of Art with Film Studies in 2018 from Yale University and was subsequently a Junior Research Fellow at Newnham College, Cambridge.
-I previously spent time as a Museum Research Consortium Fellow at the Museum of Modern Art in New York and as a Junior Research Fellow at The Paul Mellon Centre for Studies in British Art in London.
+Before joining UCL I was a Junior Research Fellow at Newnham College, Cambridge and a Lecturer in Film Studies at the University of St Andrews.
+I previously spent time as a fellow in MoMA’s Department of Painting and Sculpture, and at The Paul Mellon Centre for Studies in British Art.
 In 2024 I was selected as a BBC/AHRC New Generation Thinker.